swcarpentry/shell-novice/_episodes/06-script.md

 {: .source}

-(goostats is a shell script which calculates some complicated statistics from a datafile -- the first parameter -- and writes them to a file -- the second parameter; the script goodiff compares two datafiles provided as parameters.
-Nele's superviser provided them without too many explainations.)
+(`goostats` is a shell script which calculates some complicated statistics from a datafile -- the first argument -- and writes them to a file -- the second argument; the script `goodiff` compares two datafiles provided as arguments.
+Nelle's superviser provided them without too many explainations.)

 After a moment's work in an editor to remove the serial numbers on the commands, and to remove the final line where we called the `history` command,